jchaiken12/3D_cell_simulation/simulation_package/mcell_projects/README.md

     <install_path>/Blender-2.93-CellBlender/2.93/scripts/addons/cellblender/extensions/mcell/

 and click "OK."
-If a different blender exists with the addon then 2.93 must become **X** in the file path<br/>
+If a different blender exists with the addon then 2.93 must become **X** in the file path. <br/>
 Next open a command line and navigate to the location where all the python files are downloaded just as in the above Linux setup and run